Tiyko/bram-stoker/README.md

 ***

 * This is the index page, also called the landing page or the home page.
+* The page has useful links marked in orange leading to Wikipedia, in case the user wants a more in-depth read.
 * Here the user becomes comfortable about the general meaning of the website.
 * The large striking background image of a vampire nearby Bran Castle is stating that the website might be about Dracula.
 * The side section on the right is meant to complement the background image and assure the user that the website is about Bram Stoker by presenting a short introduction about his life and most notable work, Dracula.